micmejia/bible-dump/AMPC/Matthew/Matt 12.md

-But He replied to them, An evil and adulterous generation (a generation [^t]morally unfaithful to God) seeks _and_ demands a sign; but no sign shall be given to it except the sign of the prophet Jonah.
+But He replied to them, An evil and adulterous generation (a generation morally unfaithful to God) seeks _and_ demands a sign; but no sign shall be given to it except the sign of the prophet Jonah.